PS2Sanctuary/Sanctuary.Census/docs/migrating-from-census.md

 Missing the `is_vehicle_weapon` and `is_default_attachment` fields.
 The former can be replaced by checking if the `item_category_id` matches or inherits from **item_category** `104 - Vehicle Weapons`.

+#### loadout

+Missing the `code_name` field.
+This is replaced by querying for the name of the loadout's associated profile.

 #### map_region